-Figure 5.5-Bend Tabs From the Valve Module
+Figure 3.5-Bend Tabs From the Valve Module

 - c.
 Replace the RTL (R1) sensor assembly: - i.
-Use a 2 mm hex key to remove the M3 socket flat head cap screw. - ii.
-Remove the sensor assembly. - iii.
+Use a 2 mm hex key to remove the M3 socket flat head cap screw and remove the sensor assembly. - ii.
 Apply Loctite 222 to the threads of the M3 socket flat head cap screw.

-CAUTION: Thread locker applied to fasteners must not be used more than once.
+Thread locker applied to fasteners must not be used more than once.
 Fasteners might become loose and cause equipment damage.
 Always apply new thread locker when reusing fasteners.

-iv.
+iii.
 Secure the sensor assembly to the Master plate with a M3 socket flat head cap screw.
-Use a 2 mm hex key to tighten to 6 in-lbs (0.7 Nm).
+Use a 2 mm hex key to tighten to 6 in-lbs (0.68 Nm).

-Figure 5.6-RTL (R1) Sensor Assembly Replacement
+Figure 3.6-RTL (R1) Sensor Assembly Replacement

 - d.
 Reroute the RTL (R1) cable through the channel along the valve module. - e.
 Attach the cable connectors to the R1 connection on the control and signal module. - f.
-Verify the sensor operates correctly: - i.
-Move a metal object close to the RTL (R1) sensor; verify the RTL (R1) sensor LED is on. - g.
-Install the cable into the channel and bend (2) retaining tabs to secure cable. - 2.
+Verify the sensor operates correctly. - 8.
 Safely resume normal operation.